MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathRemoveExtension](/windows/desktop/api/shlwapi/nf-shlwapi-pathremoveextensiona) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathRemoveExtension](/windows/win32/api/shlwapi/nf-shlwapi-pathremoveextensionw) .

-## <a name="removefilespec"></a> ATLPath::RemoveFileSpec
+## <a name="removefilespec"></a>ATLPath:: Removedosyabelirtimi

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathRemoveFileSpec](/windows/desktop/api/shlwapi/nf-shlwapi-pathremovefilespeca).
+Bu işlev, [Pathremovedosyabelirtimi](/windows/win32/api/shlwapi/nf-shlwapi-pathremovefilespecw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi